AlexinMR/Dog-Webpage/README.md

-# Dog-Website
+# Dog-Webpage
-A simple static website for practice in HTML, CSS, and JavaScript.
+A simple static webpage for practice in HTML, CSS, and JavaScript.

 <h3>  Includes: </h3>
 <ul>